-MY CLOSING STATEMENTI love trees.
+I love trees.
 I love treehouses.
 I love being in nature, in a forest, in a comfortable relaxing environment, such as can be found up in a treehouse.
 And I love building tree houses.
 I don't go in for way-high-in-the-sky, extreme treehouse type tree houses, I prefer to stick closer to the ground, safer for all concerned.
 And I've never lived in a hobbit house but would like to try that someday too.
 Contact me, we'll design / build one for you.
 I like being inside a safe structure that has been organically constructed out of naturally occuring non-toxic material, and assembled in a peaceful happy manner.
-I'm careful to sand off the pointy ends of trim pieces so to prevent splinters - this is not a guarantee you won't encounter one yourself, in an ouchy way - but i'll give you a piece of sandpaper when we're done building, and show you how to use it.
+I'm careful to sand off the pointy ends of trim pieces so to help prevent future splinters - this is not a guarantee you won't encounter one yourself, in an ouchy way - but i'll give you a piece of sandpaper when we've otherwise completed the project, and show you how to use it.
 Remind me if I forget.
 Thanks!
-PS: And regarding the photo of me and me Mum up above us (she "passed" in April, 2018), I may technically work alone, but want to write that my mother, who was my muse and number one fan, is still very much with me in spirit and she was/maybe still is on some level, an excellent designer of treehouses and other interiors, including the interiors of children's minds.
+PS: And regarding the photo of me and me Mum below (she passed in April, 2018), I may seemingly work alone, but want to write that my mother, who was my muse and number one fan, is still very much with me in spirit and she was/maybe still is on some level, an excellent designer of treehouses and other interiors, including the interiors of children's minds.
 Have you ever noticed that there are hundreds of exterior photos of darling tree houses on the internet, but interior photos to match are quite scarce.
 Not everywhere though.
 Check out our home page, and our Original Treehouse page, scroll down, tell me what you see., signed, John LionHeart, June 18, 2020

 NOW IT'S POETRY TIME

 Twenty feet off the ground.